 A Dance with Dragons

 Coldhands guides Bran, Hodor, and Meera and Jojen Reed to the last greenseer north of the Wall.
 Along the way he departs to deal with "foes" behind them, sending his charges on to a lakeside village.
 Bran, having slipped into his direwolf, Summer, as a warg, discovers Coldhands and his ravens had killed five men of the Night's Watch.
 Unknown to Bran is that they were the surviving traitors responsible for the mutiny at Craster's Keep, such as Ollo Lophand.
-When Bran wakes, Meera tells him that Coldhands has arrived with a sow, which Meera roasts.
+When Bran wakes, Meera tells him that Coldhands has arrived with a sow, which the girl roasts.
 Bran and his friends discover that Coldhands is indeed dead, but he continues to refuse to show his face.
-When his great elk collapses along their journey, Coldhands whispers a blessing in an unknown language and slits the animal's throat; he and Meera butcher the carcass for food.

 Coldhands leads Bran and his companions to the cave of the three-eyed crow, his flock of ravens dwindling during the journey.
 Coldhands cannot enter the cave, but he fights off wights as Bran and his friends climb to the cave entrance.